maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     fvm 0.4601892

-When comparing the detail particioning of $R^2$ by the `r2mlm()` function, we see that the imporveent when adding the interaction is neglible.
+When comparing the detail particioning of $R^2$ by the `r2mlm()` function, we see that the improvement when adding the interaction is negligible.

-### Probing and Plotting Level-1 Interactions
+## Probing and Plotting Level-1 Interactions

 As in single-level regression, we probe interactions by examining simple slopes of the focal predictor at different values of the moderator.
 We